bennyd87708/MCProfileImporter/README.md

 - Edit "src\main\resources\gui\text.txt" first line to change the text that appears in the launcher
 - Edit "src\main\resources\gui\text.txt" second line to change the pack name
 - Build with Maven - "mvn install"
+- Finished jar executable is in the \target folder

 ---